 - Heart attack.

 - Derivation of the coronary artery.

 - Lack of iron.

 - Vitamin deficiency.

 Thrombocytosis can cause severe bleeding or complications of coagulation.
-In general, it can be avoided by maintaining good control of the platelet count with medication.
+It can be avoided by maintaining reasonable control of the platelet count with medication.

 The transformation of the disease to leukemia occurs in a small percentage of patients.